-It's important, of course, to know what type of apartment you can afford before you embark on an apartment search.
+It's important to know what type of apartment you can afford before you embark on an apartment search.
 But it's also a good idea to learn whether you're paying too much rent for an apartment you like or already live in.
-If you are, it means you have less money available for other expenses or savings, or it means you can be getting more for your money at that rent level.
+Paying overly high rent means you have less money available for other expenses or savings.
+It also means you can probably get more for your money at the same rent level.

-- Talk to your neighbors.
-See what other people in your building are paying in rent.
+- Talk to your neighbors: See what other people in your building are paying in rent.
 Also, if you have friends or work with people who live in your neighborhood, ask what they pay.
-Take note of any differences between their apartments and yours, especially the number of bedrooms, bathrooms, and type of amenities.
+Take note of any differences between their apartments and yours, especially the number of bedrooms and bathrooms, and any amenities and size differences.

 - Check your local listings: Browsing apartment listings for your area is also a great way to check what comparable apartments are going for.